Nzevu/java-public/README.md

-A Java class to connect to online resources
+ConnectionHelper is a Java class to connect to online resources.